jkuntze/customer-churn/notebooks/README.md

 Please justify your technology choices here.
 - Python and Matplotlib are sufficient to explore the data.
 Jupyter Notebook and Pandas make it easier to accomplish this task and document the findings.

+#### Why have I chosen a specific method for data quality assessment?
+- Data cleansing is important to make sure the model is based on consistent data.
+If the training data is inconsistent (for example inappropriate handling of missing values, inappropriate variable types, inconsistencies among variables) the model cannot perform adequately on testing data and later in production.
+I removed eleven rows that showed missing values for the TotalCharges column, and checked for uniqueness and emptyness in the customerID variable, plus membership sets in the categorical variables.

+#### Why have I chosen a specific method for feature engineering?
+- Feature creation/engineering allows for refining the model by aggregating data, combining features and creating non-linear relationships and interactions among features.
+I performed one hot encoding on the categorical variables, mapped binary string objects to integers (equivalent to one hot encoding for binary variables) and normalized/centered numerical variables.
+Normalized/centered numerical variables improved model performance significantly.

 ## 1.7 Actionable Insights

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.7.1 Technology Choice